vicgua/blog/_posts/2018-03-02-advanced-classes.md

     bool eq = (a.re == b.re) and (a.im == b.im);
     ```
     `eq` may not be true because, since `sqrt(4*4 + 5*5)` is not exact,
-    they may differ on the LSB due to rounding and other floating point issues,
+    they may differ due to rounding and other floating point issues,
     so instead I compare if the difference between both is less than a certain
     threshold.